poteb/ConfigurationService/README.md

         private string _secret1 = "";
     }

-The source generator will generate the following code:
+The class must be partial.

+The generated code will look like this:

-    public partial class MySecrets : ISecretSettings
+    public partial class MyConfiguration : ISecretSettings
     {
         private bool _isSecret1Resolved;
         public string Secret1